Tillman: what Palm Bay was called before 1925

 The two great freezes of December 1894 and February 1895 killed Florida citrus from the panhandle to roughly the Indian River.
 Brevard County’s groves got hit hard.
 Tillman’s didn’t quite escape but were marginally luckier than groves further north, where temperatures dropped below 20°F for hours.

 What the freezes did do, across the state, was destroy the small-grower economy.
+Statewide citrus production fell from about six million boxes a year before the freezes to roughly 100,000 boxes after, and didn’t pass one million boxes again until 1901.
 After the second freeze a lot of citrus operations consolidated south, into Polk and Highlands counties, where the freeze risk was lower.
 Tillman kept some groves running but never recovered the pre-1895 momentum.

 The settlement’s economy shifted toward subsistence farming, river trade, and a thin tourist trade serving people coming through on the rail line.